xiix0/scam/README.md

-You have a strong appeal for members of the opposite sex.
+You are destined to become the commandant of the fighting men of the department of transportation.